Home Contents Index Member Center Download Collect! Users Help

 Q - I know that reports can ask me From and To in relation to dates, but how do I get a report to ask a From and To question in relation to Operators.

-A - Use the values from the variables above in a range clause:
+A - Use variables in a range clause:

 @co where (@co.or = @varFrom .. @varTo)